otacke/catharsis/README.md

 The `dependencies-total` subcommand works just like the [dependencies subcommand](#dependencies), but does not only list the direct dependencies, but their dependencies and their dependencies and ...

 Note that this command may be renamed and/or the output may change in the future.

+### Manifest
+The manifest command can be used to interact with the information that will be served to the H5P Hub clients.
+Currently, there is only the `list` subcommand.
+Subcommands to modify the values still need to be implemented.
+For changing those manually, please refer to the [manifest description].

+#### list
+The `list` subcommand is meant to display metadata about a content type.
+It requires a `machine` name argument, (e.g. H5P.CoursePresentation) to select what content type the metadata should be listed.
+You can optionally add a `path` argument (e.g. `description` or `screenshots[1].url`) to only get that specific value.

 ### Check
 The `check` command will perform a number of checks on all the H5P libraries inside the `assets/libraries` directory: